-- If you plan to use Movavi Slideshow Maker at home, click Buy Now on the purchase page to proceed with buying the personal license. - If you plan to use Movavi Slideshow Maker at work, in a government institution, or gain profit in any way, click Business on the purchase page.
+• If you plan to use Movavi Slideshow Maker at home, click the Buy Now button under Personal License.

+• If you plan to use Movavi Slideshow Maker at work, in a government institution, or gain profit in any way, click the Buy Now button under Business License.